ChiLiubio/file2meco/README.md

 # Other tools

-This package will be updated continuously......
+Other converting methods will be developed continuously......

+## Contributing

+We welcome any contribution \!
 Any idea/suggestion will be considered.
-We also appreciate that anyone can join us to make the package better.
+By participating in this project you agree to abide by the terms outlined in the [Contributor Code of Conduct](CONDUCT.md).

 ## References